 The easiest route from Spiterstulen is often walked by Norwegian children as young as 6-7 years old.
 But this does not mean it is a walk in the park.

-It requires motivation as it is a relatively long hike of 7-9 hours, crossing three 2000-meters peaks on the way.
+It requires motivation as it is a relatively long hike of 7-9 hours, crossing three 2000-meter peaks on the way.
 But it is hard to imagine any better achievement than climbing the highest peak in Norway!

 Make sure you bring enough food and snacks to keep up your energy levels.